British Political Parties Being Dragged Down The Rabbit Hole

-UK political Parties are now truly being dragged into the Rabbit Hole of Madness, Middle East Hatred, Anti Islamic or Antisemitic.
+UK political Parties are now truly being dragged into the Rabbit Hole of Madness, Middle East Hatred, Anti Islamic or Antisemitic, Its a case of Pick your Poison!

 Both Labour and the Tories are being pulled into the conflict of hatred.